-This blog usually takes us to exotic locales in search of chocolate and other delectables.
-But this post, I’d like to salute my own home turf in honour of Manitoba Day.
+This blog often takes us to exotic locales in search of chocolate and other delectables.
+But in this post, I’d like to salute my own home turf in honour of Manitoba Day.
 I was born and raised here.
 It is my home, and I’m proud of its many attributes.

 On May 12th each year, we celebrate Manitoba Day in honour of the official founding of the province of Manitoba and the day it was incorporated into Canadian Confederation– on May 12, 1870.
 And on May 12, 1966, the official flag of Manitoba was dedicated and raised for the very first time, making May 12th a very important date in the history of Manitoba. because of this double significance to the day, the Manitoba government officially designated May 12h as Manitoba Day in 1986.

 It is unfortunate that due to COVID times, all the celebrations that had been planned for the special 150th anniversary of the province in 2020 had to be cancelled or postponed, and we are in limited lockdown mode again on May 12, 2021, the 151st anniversary of our province will again be low-key.
 I’m sure we’ll all look forward to 2022, when hopefully we can celebrate openly, freely, and with all our hearts.

 I was born and raised in the capital city of Winnipeg.
 We can’t talk about Manitoba without tipping our hats to the province’s capital city.
 Winnipeg really has come a long way in the past 20 years in adding new top-notch sports and entertainment facilities, a new airport terminal, the Canadian Museum for Human Rights, and the Qaumajug Inuit Art Centre that opened in 2021 adjacent to the Winnipeg Art Gallery.